-Texas Instruments Inc. (TXN) is cutting 1,700 jobs to reduce expenses by about $450 million a year, part of a shift away from chips that run mobile electronics to focus on components for cars, industrial equipment and other devices.
+Texas Instruments Inc. (TXN:US) is cutting 1,700 jobs to reduce expenses by about $450 million a year, part of a shift away from chips that run mobile electronics to focus on components for cars, industrial equipment and other devices.

 The measures will result in costs of $325 million, incurred mostly in the current quarter, Texas Instruments said yesterday in a statement.

-Under Chief Executive Officer Richard Templeton, Texas Instruments is no longer pursuing orders for chips that run tablets and phones, markets dominated by Apple Inc. (AAPL) and Samsung Electronics Co.
+Under Chief Executive Officer Richard Templeton, Texas Instruments is no longer pursuing orders for chips that run tablets and phones, markets dominated by Apple Inc. (AAPL:US) and Samsung Electronics Co.
 The Dallas-based chipmaker instead is shifting toward semiconductors for so-called embedded applications such as those used in autos and industrial machinery.

 “They’re accelerating an exit from a less profitable business,” Daniel Berenbaum, an analyst at MKM Partners LLC, said in an interview.
 “There are a lot of providers of application processors for smartphones and tablets.
 Texas Instruments made the decision that there’s a big investment to be made, and they think the market is too small for all the current players.”